-Paul James is a saxophonist, bagpiper and singer from Newbury, England, who makes music influenced by English and other European folk traditions.
+Paul James is a saxophonist, bagpiper, singer and composer from Newbury, England, who makes music influenced by English and other European folk traditions.

-His new album The Drowned Lover & Other Dark Tales is out now REVIEW-Editor's pick FOLK RADIO UK REVIEW-fROOTS
+Latest album The Drowned Lover & Other Dark Tales

 Paul is a member of the band Blowzabella, his European band Evening Star, the folk dance band The Playford Liberation Front and his new band Paul James and the Drowned Lovers.
 He also composes and arranges music for theatre and TV and leads band workshops designed to get groups of people playing spine-tingling arrangements together.
-Paul was composer and musician for the critically acclaimed production of John Milton’s COMUS - A MASQUE IN HONOUR OF CHASTITY by John Milton and Patrick Barlow directed by Lucy Bailey at Shakespeare’s Globe Theatre, London in October/November 2016.
+Paul was composer and musician for the critically acclaimed production of John Milton’s Comus - A Masque in Honour of Chastity by John Milton and Patrick Barlow directed by Lucy Bailey at Shakespeare’s Globe Theatre, London in October/November 2016.
 Reviews Independent Telegraph The Stage Evening Standard .

 Paul James has been playing traditional folk music since he was a teenager.
 Some of the tunes he’s composed are “standards” in the modern British/European folk repertoire and are played by people all over the world.
 Initially inspired by a love of traditional English folk music and songs, he joined Blowzabella in 1980 and toured all over the world.
 He formed folk / funk / new music band Scarp in 1991 with Victor Nicholls, Patrick Bouffard, Jo Freya, Martin Hughes and Luke Daniels.
 They won a French World Music award for their album and Paul’s composition “Goatkiller” was voted one of the top twenty tracks of the 1990s by the audience of BBC Radio 3’s new music programme “Mixing It”.
 Paul's acoustic / electronic / dance-ambient album project "Horse" (2001) with composer Mark Hawkins featured Sheila Chandra, Eleanor Shanley, Luke Daniels, Nigel Eaton, Victor Nicholls, Kenny Stone and James Carter.
 Paul was invited to participate in two mediterranean music projects led by Maurizio Martinotti - “Viaggio di Sigerico” about the cultural exchanges through the pilgrim routes across Europe - with singer Lucilla Galeazzi, Jean Blanchard (La Bamboche), Carlos Beceiro (La Musgaña), Maurizio Martinotti (La Ciapa Rusa), Gigi Biolcati (Riccardo Tesi's Banditaliana) and "Pau i Treva" about the musical and poetic influences of Islamic culture in Europe with Catalan singers Jordi Fabrégas and Toni Torregrossa, Occitan singer Renat Sette and others.
 He formed the band Evening Star in 2009 to play mostly new music inspired by European traditional music with Patrick Bouffard, Luke Daniels, Carlos Beceiro, Victor Nicholls and Gigi Biolcati.
-In 2012 he and Paul Hutchinson formed The Playford Libertion Front with Fiona Barrow, Karen Wimhurst, Victor Nicholls and Chris Green to put some fresh energy into the interpretation of the many fantastic English dance tunes published by John Playford in the 17th century.
+In 2012 he and Paul Hutchinson formed The Playford Libertion Front with Fiona Barrow, Karen Wimhurst, Victor Nicholls and Chris Green to put some fresh energy into the interpretation of the many fantastic English dance tunes published in London by John Playford in the 17th century.
 In 2018 he formed Paul James and The Drowned Lovers with Victor Nicholls, Jo Wadeson, Fiona Barrow, Emma Holbrook and Chris Moore to play the music form his latest album.

 Paul has also composed music for television, radio and the theatre and appears on albums by other folk, world music and rock artists.